Schedule of Readings and Assignments

 Primary sources

-In all cases, Remember the point isn’t to learn any details (like the intricacies of European forest management) but to understand the authors’ views of nature through their writings.
-Come to class prepared to discuss some passages that you found reveal conceptions of nature and the implications of such views.
+In all cases, the point isn’t to learn any details (like the intricacies of European forest management 😬) but to understand the authors’ views of nature through their writings.
+Come to class prepared to discuss some passages that you found revealing in that regard.

 Noteworthy